Friday 24th May

 2 April 2019

 The Centre for Law, Democracy, and Society at Queen Mary, University of London presents Nationality Now: The History, Culture, and Politics of Contemporary Citizenship.

-This event is sponsored by the Institute for Humanities and Social Sciences and The Global Research Initiation Scheme.
-Register now.
+This event was sponsored by the Institute for Humanities and Social Sciences and The Global Research Initiation Scheme.

 15 February 2019

 This seminar gathers scholars from law, geography, philosophy, and politics to consider the origins of free speech in democratic institutions and to discuss and debate its effectiveness in ensuring democratic legitimacy.

 Speakers include: Professor Eric Heinze (Law-Queen Mary University of London), Dr Jacob Rowbottom (Law-Oxford University), Professor Simon Reid-Henry (Geography-Queen Mary), Dr Manjeet Ramgotra (Politics and International Relations-SOAS), Dr Emanuela Fronza (Legal Sciences-University of Bologna), Dr Robert Simpson (Philosophy-UCL), Professor Alison Scott-Bauman (History, Religions and Philosophies-SOAS)

 This event considers how human rights affect and are affected by recognitions and denials of historical atrocities.
 Do recognitions of past crimes ensure the protection of human rights among perpetrator states?
 Do denials of such crimes undermine these rights?
 What kinds of rights must be in place to promote recognitions of difficult pasts?